Never Miss a Beat - Get Updates Direct to Your Inbox

 His former partners also dug their heels in for the next six months as lawyer fees ratcheted up and legal strategies were spun.

-After six months, Corey and his former partners reached another settlement which included automatic judgements if they should default again.
+After six months, Corey and his former partners reached another settlement which included automatic judgments if they should default again.

 The End Of The Road: Final Payments